cwittens/DispersiveShallowWater.jl/docs/src/overview.md

 - ``w``: Auxiliary variable in hyperbolic approximation (``\approx -h v_x``)
 - ``H``: Auxiliary variable in hyperbolic approximation (``\approx h``)

+## Abstract Shallow Water Equations Interface

+Several equation systems in DispersiveShallowWater.jl (`BBMBBMEquations1D`, `SvaerdKalischEquations1D`, `SerreGreenNaghdiEquations1D`, and `HyperbolicSerreGreenNaghdiEquations1D`) are subtypes of [`AbstractShallowWaterEquations`](@ref).
+This design reflects that these systems all contain the classical shallow water equations as a subsystem, extended with additional dispersive terms.

+The common interface provides shared functionality like [`waterheight`](@ref), [`velocity`](@ref), [`energy_total`](@ref), and [`entropy`](@ref).
+This enables consistent analysis and visualization across different dispersive models while maintaining the underlying shallow water physics.

+## Hyperbolic Approximations

+Some equations are hyperbolic approximations of other systems (e.g., [`HyperbolicSerreGreenNaghdiEquations1D`](@ref) approximates [`SerreGreenNaghdiEquations1D`](@ref)).
+These systems support two approaches for initial conditions:

+1. **Full variables**: Specify all primitive variables including auxiliary variables `(η, v, D, w, H)`
+2. **Physical variables**: Specify only the physical variables `(η, v, D)` from the limit system.
+The auxiliary variables are automatically initialized using appropriate approximations.

+This flexibility allows using the same initial conditions for both the original and hyperbolic systems, simplifying comparisons and testing.

+## Detailed Documentation

+Each equation system below includes its complete mathematical formulation, physical background, implementation details, conservation properties, and relevant literature references.

 ### Detailed Documentation

 Each equation system below includes its complete mathematical formulation, physical background, implementation details, conservation properties, and relevant literature references.